 National Parks are always top spots to visit in any country, and Vietnam is no exception.
 One of the most stunning is peaceful Be Ba National Park in the Northeastern province of Bắc Kan.
 The park protects three interlinked lakes and is surrounded by thickly forested hills and karst peaks.
 Explore caves, kayak on the lake, or go hiking in the hills.
 You’ll have the option of spending the night in traditional stilt-house accommodations.
 If you visit on the 10th and 11th days of the first lunar moon, you’ll get to witness the Long Tong Festival where ethnic tribal groups perform and play traditional games.

 One of the reasons Vietnamese dishes are so delicious is the extraordinarily fresh meat.
 Whole pig heads and other meats sold in markets have no odor because it was butchered no more than five hours earlier.
 You can recognize the freshness by the bright red color.
 Meat that is browning is probably a day old and cost less.
 Most locals and restaurants purchase their meats freshly butchered for tasty dishes and a pleasant market experience.
 The same holds true for fish and other seafood.

 An unusual experience while traveling in Vietnam, especially for those interested in military history is a tour of the Cu Chi tunnels from the Vietnam war.
-The Viet Cong troops used the extensive network of 250 kilometers of tunnels to communicate and operate in the area around Ho Chi Minh City in South Vietname.
+The Viet Cong troops used the extensive network of 250 kilometers of tunnels to communicate and operate in the area around Ho Chi Minh City in South Vietnam.
 Travelers can explore two sections of the tunnels with a guide, which gives you a little taste of what went on during the Vietnam war.